maciakl/MSU-Blog/_posts/2012-09-20-sophos-false-positives.markdown

 Got a confirmation that, yes, MSU community is affected.
 Only Windows users may see this issue.
 As of yet, there seems to be no official fix, therefore the re-install workaround is probably the simplest route to resolve it for end users.

+**Update 2 (9/21/12)**

+The OIT sent out an official advisory email last night.
+They recommend holding off on attempts to fix this issue yourself:

+*There is no immediate action you need to take at this time.
+Information Technology has evaluated the problem and is currently testing a solution based in part on Sophos's own published suggested fixes.
+We will be coordinating efforts with Sophos, Inc. and the technology support teams in the various colleges to implement the solution as soon as possible.*

+So they are aware of the issue, are working to resolve it.
+I recommend watching your MSU email for follow-up instructions.

 [1]: http://community.sophos.com/t5/Sophos-Endpoint-Protection/Is-any-one-else-seing-this-alert-Shh-Updater-B-False-positives/td-p/29723
 [2]: http://www.reddit.com/r/sysadmin/comments/105mdt/sophos_antivirus_update_causing_false_positives/
 [3]: https://www.montclair.edu/oit/software/repository/